 The last vegan milk option for your bowl of cereal is flax milk.
 Made from cold-pressed flax oil that’s mixed with water, flax milk is not just one of the best sources of fiber; it’s also an excellent choice because of the low-fat content.

 Flax milk is also rich in omega-3 fatty acids and an essential vitamin, meaning that it’s one of the healthiest alternatives on the market.

-Flax milk can be sweetened or unsweetened, and you could use it for your coffee, not just cereal.
-You could also dip cookies in the milk during snack time.
+Flax milk can be sweetened or unsweetened, and you can use it for your coffee, not just cereal.

 Flax milk is thin and smooth, but it is not a good choice for the creamy texture needed for muffins, pancakes, and soups.